acmestrt-tech/my-first-git-project/README.md

 # My First Git Project
-Learning Git step by step on Android using Termux.
+Learning Git step by step on Android using Termux.This repository documents my Git learning journey.
-This change is only in experiment branch